0x4448/learn-unity/Documentation/repo-setup.md

 suggests using `$HOME/.gitconfig`.
 This eliminates the need to configure on a per-project basis, but there is no guarantee that the YAML merge tool from one version of Unity is compatible with projects made with other versions.

+# pre-commit
+[pre-commit](https://pre-commit.com) is used to configure git pre-commit hooks.
+It can help check code for syntax or style issues before committing.